parklab/focal-amplification/Docs/workflow.md

 To study the association between the recurrence of amplicon boundaries and ERa intensity in E2-treated cells, we calculated the recurrence of patients harboring the amplification boundaries for each bin and the accumulated ERa binding intensity in the E2-treated MCF7 cells.
 The function `association.recurrence.e2.er.intensity` takes the information of the recurrence and the ERa intensity and displays the increase of ERa binding intensity at the binns with a high recurrence.

 ## HTGTS
+The raw data from the HTGTS experiments is available at <ahref="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE227369">GSE227369</a>.

 ## Timing analysis